sundeepbassi/djangopetblog/README.md

 To add and modify the code in the login.html template was shown in the walkthrough video I think therefore I blog.

+The code added to and modified to the logout and signup templates was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.